All Episodes

 Coffee backed by science.

-I was giving people aid, so I've got a beagle in a cage.
+Oh, I've got a beagle in a cage.

-Fauci doesn't care, he makes wallow in it.
+He makes them wallow in it.

-Anthony Fauci cannot be trusted, but rejuvenate science-backed coffee can.
+Anthony Fauci cannot be trusted, but rejuvenate, science-backed coffee can.

-Israel Arabica beads, Araba Kadabra, I say, because it makes me feel absolutely magic.
+Arabic cadabra, I say, because it makes me feel absolutely magic.

-It's infused with C-A-A-K-G, which is a kind of like a rifle, you know, like an assault rifle, but it's assault in your central nervous system with delicious beans, Bebe.
+It's infused with C-A-A-K-G, which is kind of like a rifle, you know, like an assault rifle, but it's assault in your central nervous system with delicious beans, Bebe.

 A compound shown to support cellular energy, metabolism, and even healthy aging.